-If a safety-related incident or crash occurs, you are asked to press a button on the unit mounted near the rearview mirror.
-You will know this button is working if a red light appears when you press it.
+If a safety-related incident or crash occurs, we will ask your child to press a button on the unit mounted near the rearview mirror.
+He/she will know this button is working if a red light appears when he/she presses it.
 This will allow researchers to find the incident in the database after the data have been collected.
 Also, pressing the button starts a microphone for 30 seconds.
-During these 30-seconds, you can tell us what happened.
-No audio will be captured except when you press this incident button.
+During these 30-seconds, your child can tell us what happened.
+No audio will be captured except when he/she presses this incident button.
 Please note that pressing this button does NOT make a phone call, unlike OnStarTM.
-It simply records your voice in an audio file that remains in the vehicle until the data is collected.
+It simply records your child's voice in an audio file that remains in the vehicle until the data is collected.

-During the data collection phase of this study, all data collected from the vehicle will be encrypted (made unreadable) from the time of its creation and then stored in a specific passwordprotected project folder on a secure server; the driving data will only be decrypted (made readable) once it has been stored in this folder.
+During the data collection phase of this study, all data collected from the vehicle will be encrypted (made unreadable) from the time of its creation and then stored in a specific password-protected project folder on a secure server; the driving data will only be decrypted (made readable) once it has been stored in this folder.
 At the conclusion of the collection phase of this study, the driver data, driving data, and additional crash data will be permanently housed at one or more highly secure data storage facilities.
 One set of data will be permanently housed at Virginia Tech under the supervision of the Virginia Tech Transportation Institute, the organization overseeing the data collection for the entire study.
 It is possible that, after data collection is complete, one copy of study data will be transferred to the U.S. Department of Transportation (or other secure facilities as determined by the Transportation Research Board) for permanent storage and oversight.

-Only authorized project personnel and authorized employees of the research sponsors will have access to study data that personally identifies you or that could be used to personally identify you.
-As explained below, other qualified research partners may be given limited access to your driver data, vehicle data, driving data, and additional crash data, solely for authorized research purposes and with the consent of an IRB.
-This limited access will be under the terms of a data sharing agreement or contract that, at a minimum, provides you with the same level of confidentiality and protection provided by this Consent Form.
-However, even these qualified researchers will not be permitted to copy raw study data that identifies you, or that could be used to identify you, or to remove it from the secure facilities in which it is stored without your consent.
+Only authorized project personnel and authorized employees of the research sponsors will have access to study data that personally identifies your child or that could be used to personally identify your child.
+As explained below, other qualified research partners may be given limited access to your child's driver data, vehicle data, driving data, and additional crash data, solely for authorized research purposes and with the consent of an IRB.
+This limited access will be under the terms of a data sharing agreement or contract that, at a minimum, provides your child with the same level of confidentiality and protection provided by this Consent Form.
+However, even these qualified researchers will not be permitted to copy raw study data that identifies your child, or that could be used to identify your child, or to remove it from the secure facilities in which it is stored without your consent and your child's assent (if your child is younger than 18) or without your child's consent (if your child is 18 years or older).

 Project personnel, the project sponsors and qualified, authorized research partners may show specific clips of video at research conferences.
 The project sponsors also may show specific clips of video to the media, driver's education teachers and students, and others involved in efforts to improve highway and road safety.
 The face portion of the video will be blurred, blacked out, or replaced with an animation for these purposes.
-Your name and other personally identifying information will never be associated with the showing of these video clips.
+Your child's name and other personally identifying information will never be associated with the showing of these video clips.
 Identifying location information will not be shown in association with these video clips.